OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

  [RFC7159](https://docs.kantarainitiative.org/uma/rec-uma-core.html#RFC7159)

-(Editors Note: how do we reference -->  JSON RFC7159 here?
+(Editors Note: how do we (or do we) reference -->  JSON RFC7159 here?
 JWT - for technically dynamic use of the receipt)

 ### 4. Terminology ###
 (note: in progress)

 Terminology herein leverages where possible,  [ISO/IEC 29100:2011 "Information Technology -- Security techniques -- Privacy Framework"](http://standards.iso.org/ittf/PubliclyAvailableStandards/c045123_ISO_IEC_29100_2011.zip).

-(mapping of terms and references in Appendix A)
+(mapping ISO and other terms and references in Appendix A)

-(editors note: ISO privacy framework should be references, but not used as source of terms as terms should be consent centric not ISO centric)
+(editors note: ISO privacy framework should be references, but not used as source of terms as terms should be consent centric not ISO centric, and this spec should be an independently usable with all of the terms defined )

 * **Consent Receipt (CR)**
 	A record of a personal information consent transaction.

 * **PI Subject **
+	Personal Information Subject: refers to the personal data shared by a person to a company for  which the individual provides consent for its use.
 See PII Subject in in ISO/IEC 29100:2011, also data subject (EC directive), consenter, PII Subject in NIST 800, this refers to person providing their own personal information.

 * **Explicit Consent**
-	 refers to explicit action taken by users which is freely given and unambiguous.
+	 Refers to explicit action taken by users in which consent is expressed, but, it is also in reference te explicitly stated purpose.
 This can be extended by an explicit reference to  authoritative policy and scope.
 Required to make a compliance claim with an MVCR.
 I.e. A box was ticked, or an 'I agree' button pressed in relation to listed purpose or purpose category

 * ** Non-Explicit Consent **
  (includes self-asserted and externally defined consent type), MVCR Lite Mode demonstrates   receipt  conformance with the MVCR, but is limited to conformance, and makes no compliance claims, but can demonstrate conformance with MVCR using defined consent types.

-* **Editors Notes on use of explicit in this specification**
-* Explicit consent is comprised of the fields that are linked directly to an authoritative reference to ; consent regulation, privacy principles, other consent standards, or industry best practices.
+* ** Explicit Consent Reference **  is comprised of the fields that are linked directly to an authoritative reference to ; consent regulation, privacy principles, other consent standards, or industry best practices.
 For example: United Kingdom Privacy Laws are used as a conformance example for this specification.

-* **EXPRESS consent** - has a history, it refers to the context of a PI Subject making an unambigous agreement as to consent.  so it is concievable that a consent can be  expressed  and contain explicit references to be compliant (see council of Europe 5.4.4 https://goo.gl/JGPX2Y)
+* **EXPRESS consent** - has a history, it refers to the context of a PI Subject making an unambigous agreement as to consent.  so it is concievable that a consent can be  expressed  and contain explicit references to also be compliant  (see council of Europe 5.4.4 https://goo.gl/JGPX2Y)

 * **Explicit Purpose:** Explicit is  used in this specification for how purpose is explicitly specified,  each purpose, contains a set of data attributes, with an explicit consent preference, i.e.  a  single purpose with a single check box.

 * **Explicit sharing:**  The degree  that sharing is specified can be explicit.
 This would include listing the 3rd party, a link to the contract in which the 3rd party has agreed to abide by this consent, and the duration of sharing can be explicitly specified

 * **Explicit Technical Scope:** in this specification also refers to technical scopes, in that each scope is separately defined  as to be explicit)

+* ** OPT-IN Consent **

 * **Individual**
 	see PI Subject in ISO/IEC 29100:2011.